 I actually expect that most Christians will agree with most of what I have said, that some Christians will agree with all of it, and that pretty much all Christians will agree with some of it.
 Since becoming an atheist, I have discovered that many people had also quietly done so without telling too many people about it.
 They essentially say that the journey is very personal and if faith gives people comfort, then who are they to dissuade others from their opinion.
 I know people who call themselves atheist Christians, or Christian atheists: they feel like they are part of the community but do not believe.
 On the opposite extreme, a good friend of mine, who is a devout Christian, commented early on in my journey: “If you come to the conclusion that Christianity is wrong, I would expect you to fight it with everything you have, as it would constitute the greatest evil ever perpetrated on mankind.”

-The Resurrection Considered
+The Resurrection Considered (in progress)

 One of the chapters in Evidence for God was on the subject of the resurrection.
 That chapter referred to a book by Gary Habermas and Michael Licona called The Case for the Resurrection of Jesus.
 This was the central notion on which my Christianity hung.
 It took me a long time to seriously consider the question: “What do atheists make of the evidence for the resurrection?”
 But when I did seriously engage with that question, I abandoned my faith within a few months.